Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC 5733][RFC5733].
 This command has been extended with information on whether the contact in queried has been validated according to requirements and policies with DK Hostmaster.

 See the extension: `dkhm:contact_validated` in the response.

+Please note that the email address (`contact:email`) is masked and the value: `anonymous@dk-hostmaster.dk` is always return for this field.

 ### info contact request: